Skip to main content

 Empty Folders/Directories

 S3 object storage is not a hierarchical file system and does not use directories (folders) to organize files.
-Files and data are stored in objects but are presented in the illusion of a hierarchical file system.
+Files and data are stored as objects, but are presented in the illusion of a hierarchical file system.

 This becomes most apparent when creating, syncing, or uploading an empty folder to S3 compatible storage.

 S3 compatible storage may represent an empty folder as a zero-byte object of the same name.
-The zero-byte object will be presented as a zero-byte file.
+The zero-byte object is presented as a zero-byte file.

-S3 will manage these zero-byte objects, and their corresponding empty folders, itself.
-However these zero-byte objects may present themselves to other programs, applications, and services that use the S3 bucket.
-They should be considered a "normal" side effect of using S3 object storage.
+S3 manages these zero-byte objects, and their corresponding empty folders, itself.
+The zero-byte objects may also be visible to other programs, applications, and services that use the S3 bucket.
+Consider them a normal side effect of using S3 object storage.

-Files.com follows the same conventions used by other software to emulate folders on these non-hierarchical file systems.
-We aim to interoperate using as many reasonable conventions, standards, and best practices, as possible.
+Files.com follows the same conventions used by other software to emulate folders on these non-hierarchical file systems, and interoperates with the established conventions and best practices in this space.